Outsourcing vs offshoring: Key differences explained

 Though outsourcing on a contract basis always appears cost-effective, companies must always be prepared for any hidden costs which the vendor might bill them for at a later date.
 Companies frequently pay above their initial agreement on account of the work done being ‘out of scope’.

-By focusing too heavily on cheap costs, it’s also very easy to hire people without the necessary skills for the job, resulting in a lower-quality product or service than expected.
+By focusing too heavily on cheap costs, it’s also very easy to hire professionals without the necessary skills for the job, resulting in a lower-quality product or service than expected.

 Lack of customer focus

 Your outsourcing partner may be catering to several other businesses at once.
 This makes it impossible to expect 100% focus and attention from them.
-Again, the company risks receiving products or services that are not quite up to the mark.
+Again, companies that opt for outsourcing risk receiving products or services that are not quite up to the mark.

 Offshoring